 Chapter 8 d and f Block Elements

-In chapter 8, you will come to know about the properties of transition elements, coloured ions and complex compounds, variation in sizes of elements, ionization enthalpies, magnetic properties, and oxidation states.
+In chapter 8 of CBSE Class 12 Chemistry, you will come to step processes about the properties of transition elements, colored ions and complex compounds, variation in sizes of elements, ionization enthalpies, magnetic properties, and oxidation states.

 Here you will learn d block elements and their properties and variations.

-The Subtopics you will learn in Chemistry Chapter 8
+The Subtopics you will learn in CBSE Class 12 Chemistry Chapter 8:

 - Position in the Periodic Table